Debiaser Beware: Pitfalls of Centering Regularized Transport Maps: Experiments

 \subsection{Potential pitfalls in finite-sample estimation}

 We return to the example of estimating the transport map between two Gaussian distributions.
 Recall the behavior predicted in \cref{thm: err_g1} and \cref{thm: err_g2} and verified in \cref{fig:closedform_behavior}: for $\eps$ sufficiently small, the debiased map provably gives a better approximation to the Monge map.
-However, our experiments show that the \emph{statistical} performance of the debiased map estimator can be substantially worse.
+However, \Cref{fig: g2g_finite_sample_concentrated} shows that the \emph{statistical} performance of the debiased map estimator can be substantially worse.

 We fix the source distribution as $P = \cN(0,I_d)$ where $d$ is the dimension, and we randomly generate covariance matrices as outlined in \Cref{sec: g2g_mse_experiments} to create the target distribution $Q = \cN(0,\Sigma)$.
 We generate $\Sigma$ such that its eigenvalues are smaller than $1$, causing it to be more concentrated than the source.
 Across 15 trials, we learn the map using $N$ points labeled in the figures.
 The lines labeled $N = \infty$ denote the error in the infinite-sample limit, obtained using the closed-form expressions given in §~\ref{sec:gauss}.